News > What a Waste! Testing New Products in the Studio

 Pigments?
 Adhesives?
 Surfaces?
 Tools?

-There’s nothing more exciting than discovering new materials, tools, or colors to test in my studio.
-Exploring new materials and techniques is one of my favorite ways to spend downtime between paintings.
-So much so, that sometimes when I go to reorder studio standards I’m running low on, I’ll end up with way more than I intended because I’ve found new colors or materials that look fun to try.
+There’s nothing more exciting than discovering new materials, tools, or colors to test in the studio.
+Exploring new materials and techniques is one of my favorite ways to spend downtime between creating art.
+So much so, that sometimes when I go to reorder studio standards I’m running low on, I’ll end up with more than I intended because I’ve found new colors or materials that look interesting and fun to try.
 It’s the fault of beautiful art books and YouTube videos!

-Artists are masters at recycling.
-Usually, if a material or tool is sitting around the studio long enough, I’ll find an exciting way to use it.
+Ah, but artists are masters at recycling.
+Usually, if a material or tool is sitting around the studio long enough, I’ll find a way to use it.
 Often not in the way I initially thought, sometimes based on something another artist said, something I read, or a YouTube video I found.
 Inspiration can come from anywhere.